 "We are ready for any unforseen event that may or may not occur." - Dan Quayle

-Carp::Assert is intended for a purpose like the ANSI C library http://en.wikipedia.org/wiki/Assert.h.
+Carp::Assert is intended for a purpose like the ANSI C library at http://en.wikipedia.org/wiki/Assert.h.
 If you're already familiar with assert.h, then you can probably skip this and go straight to the FUNCTIONS section.

 Assertions are the explicit expressions of your assumptions about the reality your program is expected to deal with, and a declaration of those which it is not.
 They are used to prevent your program from blissfully processing garbage inputs (garbage in, garbage out becomes garbage in, error out) and to tell you when you've produced garbage output.
 (If I was going to be a cynic about Perl and the user nature, I'd say there are no user inputs but garbage, and Perl produces nothing but...)